 Other notable accomplishments during my tenure as Chair of Science include:

 - Facilitating redevelopment of poor lab space in the Augustana Classroom Building (C015 and C020) into a museum, research lab, and flexible teaching lab.
-The redevelopment of the research lab was completed by my successor, Dr. Jonathan Mohr.

 - Hiring and developing teaching skills of sessional faculty, many of whom used that experience to find permanent positions elsewhere.